ane/ane.github.io/_posts/2017-03-08-camel-abstractions.md

 * REST, SOAP, WSDL, etc.
 * More esoteric ones like SMPP -- yes, you can send SMSes with Camel!

-What's the point?
+So what's the point?
 Let's assume we need to integrate an upstream system Xyz into Bar.
 Xyz provides data to you using a binary JSON format, using some known protocol, like ActiveMQ.
 Then you need to apply some transformations to the data, finally sending it to Bar, which accepts XML, and requires the information to be POSTed to `someURL`.